-CSX top executive blames employee push-back on service disruptions
+CSX chief executive attributes service disruptions to employee push-back

 3 Min Read

-SEATTLE (Reuters) - CSX Corp Chief Executive Hunter Harrison has apologized to customers for service disruptions that he blamed on resistance from some of the railroad's employees, according to an email seen by Reuters, as a shipper survey found the No. 3 U.S. railroad losing business to rivals.
+SEATTLE (Reuters) - CSX Corp Chief Executive Hunter Harrison has apologized to customers for service disruptions that he attributed to some railroad employees resisting changes at the company, according to an email seen by Reuters.

+On Tuesday, Cowen & Co analysts said more than 80 percent of shippers they surveyed have experienced problems with CSX and nearly 40 percent have switched some freight to rival Norfolk Southern, and 67 percent have transferred freight to a trucker.

 Harrison's email, addressed to "our valued customer," was sent on Monday and acknowledged customer complaints with the railroad's service since he took control in March amid high expectations from investors and analysts.

-On Tuesday, Cowen & Co analysts said more than 80 percent of shippers they surveyed have experienced problems with CSX and nearly 40 percent have switched to rival Norfolk Southern.

-One shipper said the transition under Harrison "has been a complete disaster" in regard to operational service.
+One shipper told Cowen that the transition under Harrison "has been a complete disaster" for service operations.

-"Car velocity has drastically declined, putting our ability to serve our customers and maintain empty supply to our plants in serious jeopardy," the shipper told Cowen.
+"Car velocity has drastically declined, putting our ability to serve our customers and maintain empty supply to our plants in serious jeopardy," the shipper said.

-Harrison, who led turnarounds at Canadian Pacific Railway Ltd and Canadian National Railway Co, told customers he is facing resistance as he works to implement aggressive cost-cutting measures he promised for CSX.
+Harrison, who led turnarounds at Canadian Pacific Railway Ltd and Canadian National Railway Co, told customers he was facing resistance to aggressive cost-cutting measures he promised for CSX.

 "The pace of change at CSX has been extremely rapid, and while most people at the company have embraced the new plan, unfortunately, a few have pushed back and continue to do so," Harrison wrote on Monday in the email to customers seen by Reuters.